cometa-rocks/cometa/README.md

 ## Support

+See [Documentation] for in depth explanations how to use Co.Meta.

 Happy to see your e-Mail help - at - cometa.rocks.

 Preferable open an issue: https://github.com/cometa-rocks/cometa/issues